AbhinayAmbati/anon-nearby/README.md

 - **Instant Destruction**: All data deleted when chat ends
 - **Browser Refresh = Data Loss**: Intentional privacy feature
 - **No Message History**: Cannot retrieve past conversations

+### File Drop Architecture - Ephemeral Relay

+The File Drop feature uses a unique "relay-only" approach to ensure privacy and security:

+1.  **Client-Side Encryption**:
+    *   Files are read as `ArrayBuffer` in the browser.
+    *   A symmetric key (AES-GCM) is derived from a shared secret (the 6-digit code or quantized location coordinates).
+    *   The file is encrypted *before* it leaves the sender's device.

+2.  **Chunked Relay**:
+    *   The encrypted file is split into small chunks (e.g., 64KB).
+    *   Chunks are emitted to the server via `socket.emit('file_chunk')`.
+    *   The server immediately relays the chunk to the recipient in the same room (`socket.to(roomId).emit('file_chunk_received')`).
+    *   **Crucially, the server does not store the file or the chunks.** It acts purely as a pipe.

+3.  **Client-Side Decryption**:
+    *   The recipient receives encrypted chunks.
+    *   Chunks are decrypted immediately using the same derived key.
+    *   The file is reassembled in the browser's memory and made available for download.

 ### Data Flow Summary
 ```